 As alarming as those numbers are, around one-third of people who are scammed never tell anyone, so the true numbers are much higher.

 The best way to avoid losing money to a scam is to educate yourself.

 Supporting adult children

-It can be tough for young adults right now – wages have stagnated while house prices have skyrocketed – but retirees shouldn’t be supporting their adult children in the long term.
+It can be tough for young adults right now with wages stagnating and house prices high.
+But retirees should be careful not to continue supporting their adult children in the long term.
 Of course, it’s fine to help out now and again but only if it’s money you have to spend.
 That way, you can be sure you’re not helping your children fund a lifestyle that they may not be able to maintain by themselves.

-There are other ways you can support your child financially without handing over cash.
-Like letting them borrow your car, or offering to babysit if they need to take an extra shift at work.
+There are other ways you can support your child financially without handing over cash, such as by letting them borrow your car, or offering to babysit if they need to take an extra shift at work.

 Skipping senior discounts

 Finding places that offer a senior discount might take a little research, but the pay-off is worth it.

 If you still don’t have a seniors card, you should sign up today.
 They are available in every state and territory and give you discounts on goods and services.
 You can save on everything from restaurants to travel, car rentals to gym memberships, cinema tickets, museum exhibitions and more.

 Maintaining a home too large for your needs